This topic provides instructions for deploying VMware Tanzu Operations Manager (Ops Manager) to VMware vSphere.

+You can use these instructions to deploy VMware Tanzu Operations Manager to VMware vSphere.
 The instructions in this topic are based on vSphere 6.5 using the vSphere Client (HTML5) interface.

-Log into vCenter using the vSphere Client (HTML5).
+Log in to vCenter using the vSphere Client (HTML5).

 Create one or more vSphere clusters.
 A vSphere cluster is a collection of ESXi hosts and associated virtual machines (VMs) with shared resources and a shared management interface.
-Follow the steps below to create a vSphere cluster:
+Follow the next steps to create a vSphere cluster:

 Right-click the vSphere Datacenter object.

-Select New Cluster.
+Click New Cluster.

-Name the Cluster.
-For example, Cluster1
+Name the cluster; for example, Cluster1

 .

-Select Turn ON vSphere HA to enable vSphere HA.
+Click Turn ON vSphere HA to enable vSphere HA.

 If you created more than one vSphere cluster, configure shared storage for the clusters.
 You can allocate shared storage to the clusters using one of two common approaches: horizontal or vertical.
 For more information about configuring shared storage for clusters, see Storage Design in vSphere Reference Architecture.

-Caution: Failure to properly configure shared storage for vSphere clusters could result in downtime and unrecoverable loss of data.
+Important Failure to properly configure shared storage for vSphere clusters could result in downtime and unrecoverable loss of data.

 Create a resource pool for the management components in your deployment.
 Resource pools are vSphere objects used to organize resources.